Paths for Referring to an item in a Module Tree

 The second time we refer to the enum Asparagus, we use a relative path.
 The path starts with garden, the name of the module defined at the same level of the module tree as the root module.

 Choosing whether to use a relative or absolute path is a decision you’ll make based on your project, and depends on whether you’re more likely to move item definition code separately from or together with the code that uses the item.
 For example, if we move the garden module to a module named estate, we’d need to update the absolute path to Asparagus, but the relative path would still be valid.
-However, if we moved var first_asparagus into a module named salad, the absolute path to Asparagus would stay the same, but the relative path would need to be updated.
+However, if we moved the parameter first_asparagus into a module named salad, the absolute path to Asparagus would stay the same, but the relative path would need to be updated.
 Our preference in general is to specify absolute paths because it’s more likely we’ll want to move code definitions and item calls independently of each other.